kalisio/kdk/docs/api/core/components.md

 ![Kano layout - 2](../../assets/kano-layout-2.png)

-The layout is flexible enough to only use part of it like e.g. the [Akt'n'Map](https://github.com/kalisio/aktnmap) application is not a map-centered UI and the bottom/right panes are not always used for instance.
+The layout is flexible enough to only use part of it like e.g. the [Kalisio Crisis](https://github.com/kalisio/crisis) application is not a map-centered UI and the bottom/right panes are not always used for instance.
 Althought it can be built programmatically it aims at being constructed from the [application configuration](../../guides/basics/step-by-step.md#frontend-side) as well.

 The **k-layout** component based on [QLayout](https://quasar.dev/layout/layout) contains the elements that wrap application's content:
 * **header**: page header based on [q-header](https://quasar.dev/layout/header-and-footer)